xdmanflow/HumanForYou/README.md

 # HumanForYou — Employee Turnover Analysis

-> A machine learning project to identify and predict employee attrition at HumanForYou, a pharmaceutical company based in India.
+> A machine learning project to identify and predict employee attrition at HumanForYou.

 ---